fireship-io/fireship.io/content/courses/javascript/intro-how-js-works.md

 So this begs the question...
 How does JavaScript handle jobs at the same time (i.e. concurrently)?

 **Event Loop** refers to a feature implemented by engines like V8 that allow JS to offload tasks to separate threads.
-Browser and Node APIs execute long-running tasks separately from the the main JS thread, then enqueue a `callback` function (which you define) to run on the main thread when the task is complete.
+Browser and Node APIs execute long-running tasks separately from the main JS thread, then enqueue a `callback` function (which you define) to run on the main thread when the task is complete.
 This is why JS is called *non-blocking* because it should only ever wait for synchronous code from your JS functions.
 Think of the [Event Loop](https://developer.mozilla.org/en-US/docs/Web/JavaScript/EventLoop) as message queue between the single JS thread and the OS.

 {{< file "js" "event-loop.js" >}}
 ```js